Jobium/Photo-Colour-Correction/README.md

 3) the script can process many photos at once, as long as they are roughly consistent in the position and orientation of the colour card

 # Citations:
-If you use this script, please cite Razzell Hollis et al. (2023), JOURNAL, INFO.
+If you use this script, please cite Razzell Hollis et al., Methods in Ecology & Evolution (2023).